Table of Contents:

-DALIO: Ok, do you want, and I can start to –
+DALIO: Okay, do you want, and I can start to –

 HOFFMAN: Do I want an AI as a tutor?
 Maybe.

-DALIO: Ok, right.
+DALIO: Okay, right.
 But I’m saying, now let’s list all of those.
-I think the common element that you will have is whether the human intelligence is going to be able to be better than the machine intelligence, the AI intelligence?
-And I’m calling that understanding, ok?
+I think the common element that you will have is whether human intelligence is going to be able to be better than machine intelligence, the AI intelligence?
+And I’m calling that understanding, okay?